My Online College Experience, and 7 Things to Look For When Enrolling

 Any reputable college has a library, computer labs, and maybe even a pool.
 Well until they can find a way to put a pool online you’re going to have to settle for them having good digital resources.
 Because a lot of online colleges also have brick and mortar establishments, it’s important to realize that not all of their services may be online.
 For example they may have great career placement, but only to students who frequent their campus.
 Take the time and make sure that what they advertise for students, applies to online students as well.
 It could save you from some nasty surprises down the road.

-These are definitely the hallmarks of great online college, and while some of them are going to be easy to find, keep in mind that a councilor is not likely going to tell you if their IT department isn’t quite top-notch.
+These are definitely the hallmarks of great online college experience, and while some of them are going to be easy to find, keep in mind that a councilor is not likely going to tell you if their IT department isn’t quite top-notch.
 Chances are you are going to want to dig around and ask some alumni what it took to graduate, because you can be sure if they had problems, then you probably will too.
+The good news if you know what to look for in an online college, you'll have a much easier time finding one that fits you.